gopine/diary/2020/March/March 25 (Wed).md

 Reading through the official Redux documentation for best practices.

 Successfully connected the component to the Redux store and it's working well.

+Started writing unit tests using Jest and Enzyme.